actris/data-management-plan/DMP/initial-DMP.md

 As a guiding principle, ACTRIS should make sure that metadata and data use a format that is commonly used and accessible both within the research community as well as other disciplines.
 Currently there are no common approach towards interoperability among the DC units.

-By some of the DC units the Thredds Data Server (TDS) is used for serving data as netCDF and through OPeNDAP (EBAS, Earlinet, others?).
+By some of the DC units the Thredds Data Server (TDS) is used for serving data as netCDF and through OPeNDAP (EBAS, Earlinet, ASC, GRES).

 More over, ARES unit provides a [REST API](https://150.145.73.229/earlinetservice/services) for machine-to-machine communication.
 The API serves metadata (info, provenance, versions, quality controls, etc.) in JSON format and data (specific files or datasets previously generated) in NetCDF format.
 CLU unit provides a [RESTful API](http://devcloudnet.fmi.fi/api) with similar services (data and some metadata).